romshark/Go-1-2-Proposal---Immutability/README.md

   will change anything inside the receiver.
 - When declaring an **interface method** we have to know, whether this method should not change the state of the object implementing this interface.
-- When declaring a **reference type** such as a pointer, a slice or a map we have to know whether we want to:
+- When declaring a **reference type** such as a pointer, a slice a map or a channel we have to know whether we want to:
 	- make the object changeable, but not the its reference
 	- make the actual reference changeable, but not the object it references
 	- make both the reference and the object changeable